huggingface/peft/README.md

 PEFT can also be applied to training LLMs with RLHF components such as the ranker and policy.
 Get started by reading:

+* [Fine-tune a Mistral-7b model with Direct Preference Optimization](https://towardsdatascience.com/fine-tune-a-mistral-7b-model-with-direct-preference-optimization-708042745aac) with PEFT and the [TRL](https://huggingface.co/docs/trl/index) library to learn more about the Direct Preference Optimization (DPO) method and how to apply it to a LLM.
 * [Fine-tuning 20B LLMs with RLHF on a 24GB consumer GPU](https://huggingface.co/blog/trl-peft) with PEFT and the [TRL](https://huggingface.co/docs/trl/index) library, and then try out the [gpt2-sentiment_peft.ipynb](https://github.com/huggingface/trl/blob/main/examples/notebooks/gpt2-sentiment.ipynb) notebook to optimize GPT2 to generate positive movie reviews.
 * [StackLLaMA: A hands-on guide to train LLaMA with RLHF](https://huggingface.co/blog/stackllama) with PEFT, and then try out the [stack_llama/scripts](https://github.com/huggingface/trl/tree/main/examples/research_projects/stack_llama/scripts) for supervised finetuning, reward modeling, and RL finetuning.